Unidata/git-recipes/cookbook.md

 #### Better log output

 git log is very powerful.
-Here is a [http://pyrtsa.posterous.com/aligning-your-git-logs](nice alias) to make git log a bit easier to view.
+Here is a [nice alias](http://pyrtsa.posterous.com/aligning-your-git-logs) to make git log a bit easier to view.

 #### Undoing stuff